 Metronidazole for bacterial infections

-If your child has ever had a reaction to any antibiotic, check with your doctor that your child can have metronidazole, before giving it.
+If your child has ever had a reaction to any antibiotic, tell your doctor before giving Metronidazole .

-It is important that your child takes this medicine so that it kills the harmful bacteria and gets rid of their infection.
+It is important that your child takes this medicine in the way that your doctor has told you to so that it kills the harmful bacteria and gets rid of their infection.

 Metronidazole is usually given three times a day.
 This should be in the morning, early afternoon and at bedtime.
 Ideally, these times are at least 6 hours apart, for example 8 am, 2 pm and 8 pm.